quiaro/TEIC/README.md

   - The file contains `OPENAI_API_KEY=sk-your-actual-api-key-here` with your real API key
   - There are no spaces around the equals sign
   - The API key is valid and has not expired

-## Implementation Details

-- The backend implements a LangGraph workflow with multiple tools for fetching trending information
-- Environment variables are loaded from a .env file using python-dotenv
-- The frontend makes requests to the backend API and streams the response
-- The components are decoupled for maintainability and scalability